BrianHenryIE/php-diff-test/README.md

 * View the report for only files that have been changed.
 * Generate code coverage report in markdown.

+Goals:
+✅ Speed up TDD by only running the tests that cover the code you're working on.
-Goal: ✅ GitHub Actions workflow to print the code coverage report for the changed files in a pull request.
+✅ GitHub Actions workflow to print the code coverage report for the changed files in a pull request.

 ## Install